In-Clinic Appointment FAQs: Top Questions and Answers for Physical & Occupational Therapy Visits

 If your question is not answered here, please call 212-759-2282 or email us at email@example.com.

 Spear has always kept immaculate standards and nightly cleaning of its clinics.
 Then, when the Coronavirus pandemic began, Spear added an additional sterilization process in its clinics, using an EPA-registered disinfectant that qualifies under the EPA’s emerging viral pathogen program for use against SARS-CoV-2, a coronavirus that causes COVID-19.
 We also implemented patient and therapist screening, as well as many more tactics you can read about here, which ensure we are well beyond the CDC’s recommended sanitization levels for a service that the Federal and State governments have identified as an essential service.

 What do I need to wear for my initial appointment?

-Wear comfortable, loose-fitting clothing and a pair of rubber soled sneakers.
+Wear comfortable, loose-fitting clothing and a pair of rubber-soled sneakers – something you can move in.
 Every treatment course begins with a comprehensive evaluation.